Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int *p = NULL;

-// Allocate memory or assign a valid address before use
+// Allocate memory or assign a valid address before using

 Dereferencing a NULL Pointer

-If a pointer points to NULL and you dereference it with *p, the program will crash.
+Dereferencing NULL with *p when the pointer points to NULL will cause the program to crash.
 This is a very common bug.

 Example: